 Essentials of Batch Costing

-- A batch cost sheet is prepared where the production is accomplished in considerably large numbers.
+- Preparation of a batch cost sheet is a must, where production occurs in large volumes.

 - Total production is divided into batches.
-The cost sheet is prepared for these batches separately.
+Therefore, there is a need for a separate cost sheet for these batches.

 - The size of batches may vary in the same manufacturing unit.
 It is difficult to determine the overhead expenses for the batches during calculation.